 Think of it this way: Registration is the SEC's way of making sure public investors get full disclosure before buying.
 If you got your shares without that disclosure process (through a private deal or as compensation), you cannot just turn around and dump them on the public market.
 You have to wait and follow specific rules first.

-Rule 144 is the primary rule governing how restricted and control securities can be sold in the public market.
+The SEC's restricted-stock resale rule is the primary rule governing how restricted and control securities can be sold in the public market.

 Key Definitions